 7. Overactive Beta adrenergic receptors: herbals such as Carditone for BP management, Stress E-Z by Herbs Forever.

 8. Overactive Alpha adrenergic receptors: Magnolia Bark Extract or Magnolia Stress Aid (Energy Tools), decreasing stress with meditation or EFT technique.

-There are other products that help with antipsychotic withdrawal, which I use regularly.
-They are: CBD (cannabinoids) oil from hemp oil, Skull cap extract, passion flower extract, and valerian.
+Additional products that help with antipsychotic withdrawal, which I have used are: CBD (cannabinoids) oil from hemp oil, Skull cap extract, passion flower extract, and valerian.
 These calming herbals support sleep, appetite, and mood stability.
 With CBD, or hemp oil, I am leaning towards those that carry a broad array of active cannabinoids rather than the more refined and processed products.
-Too much CBD oil, however, may cause increased anxiety, because not only does CBD decrease glutamate levels, but it also decreases GABA, and GABA is important for calming the nervous system.
+Too much CBD oil, however, may increase anxiety, because not only does CBD decrease glutamate levels, but it also decreases GABA, and GABA is important for calming the nervous system.

 With nutritional support, I provide highly absorbable supplements to help the patient exceed their daily nutritional needs.
 If the patient meet their daily nutritional needs, their nutritional health stays the same the next day.
 If they exceed their nutritional needs, they will have the extra nutritional support they need to move the body towards healing.